Unitarization of the Sommerfeld enhancement through the renormalization group: The conventional Sommerfeld enhancement

 This fact clearly indicates that the Sommerfeld factor exhibits a sharp peak at the corresponding momentum whenever the system possesses special energy eigenstates.
 One possible situation of this kind is when the system possesses a shallow bound state under the long-range potential.
 As discussed in the previous section, this corresponds to the Jost function having a zero near the origin on the positive imaginary axis.
 Consequently, the corresponding Sommerfeld factor exhibits a peak at small positive values of $p$, induced by this bound state.
 In particular, let us consider the behavior in the presence of a zero-energy resonance, namely when the Jost function has a zero at the origin.
 In this case, Eq.~(\ref{eq:low energy expansion of jost}) implies that the Jost function can be expanded around $p=0$ as$\mathscr{J}_\ell(p) = \beta_\ell p^2 + i\gamma_\ell p^{2\ell+1} + \mathcal{O}(p^4)$, and thus, on the threshold, the Sommerfeld factor behaves as\,\cite{Kamada:2023iol}

 Another possibility is the existence of a resonance state in the spectrum, namely when the Jost function has a zero in the region ${\rm Re}\,p>0$\,\cite{Beneke:2024iev}.
-In this case, if the zero lies not too far from the real axis, that is, the decay width of the resonance is sufficiently small, one expects the Sommerfeld factor to exhibit a resonance feature, much like how the elastic scattering cross section displays a Breit–Wigner–type resonance.
-However, we must keep in mind that these sharp peaks may be misleading, and the actual annihilation cross section may not exhibit such behavior.
-This is because, in deriving Eq.~(\ref{eq:def SE}), we have neglected the $\mathcal{O}(\mathscr{J}_\ell(p)^{-4})$ term associated with the square of the UV amplitude, which is not a justified approximation in the momentum region where such peaks appear.
+In this case, if the zero lies not too far from the real axis, that is, the decay width of the resonance is sufficiently small, one expects the Sommerfeld factor to exhibit a resonance feature when the energy of scattering particles approaches the resonance energy, much like how the elastic scattering cross section displays a Breit–Wigner–type resonance.
+However, we must keep in mind that the actual annihilation cross section as a function of momentum $p$ may not exhibit such resonance behavior.
+This is because, in deriving Eq.~(\ref{eq:def SE}), we have neglected the $\mathcal{O}(\mathscr{J}_\ell(p)^{-4})$ term arising from the square of the UV amplitude, and this approximation is no longer valid in the momentum region close to the corresponding resonance energy.
 This observation naturally leads to the subject of the next section, which concerns the unitarization of the Sommerfeld effect.

 The derivation of the Sommerfeld factor presented here is not entirely standard; in fact, it is often introduced differently in the literature.
 For example, in\,\cite{Cassel:2009wt,Iengo:2009ni}, the Sommerfeld factor for the $\ell$-th partial wave $S_\ell(p)$ is given, in our notation, by